Improper rotation

-In geometry, an improper rotation, also called rotation-reflection, rotoreflection, rotary reflection, or rotoinversion is an isometry in Euclidean space that is a combination of a rotation about an axis and a reflection in a plane perpendicular to that axis.
-Reflection and inversion are each special case of improper rotation.
+In geometry, an improper rotation (also called rotation-reflection, rotoreflection, rotary reflection, or rotoinversion) is an isometry in Euclidean space that is a combination of a rotation about an axis and a reflection in a plane perpendicular to that axis.
+Reflection and inversion are each a special case of improper rotation.
 Any improper rotation is an affine transformation and, in cases that keep the coordinate origin fixed, a linear transformation.

 It is used as a symmetry operation in the context of geometric symmetry, molecular symmetry and crystallography, where an object that is unchanged by a combination of rotation and reflection is said to have improper rotation symmetry.

+It is important to note the distinction between rotary reflection and rotary inversion symmetry operations and their associated symmetry elements.
+Rotary reflections are generally used to describe the symmetry of individual molecules and are defined as a 360°/n rotation about an n-fold rotation axis followed by a reflection over a mirror plane perpendicular to the n-fold rotation axis.
+Rotoinversions are generally used to describe the symmetry of crystals and are defined as a 360°/n rotation about an n-fold rotation axis followed by an inversion through the origin.
+Although rotary reflection operations have a rotoinversion analogue and vice versa, rotoreflections and rotoinversions of the same order need not be identical.
+For example, a 6-fold rotoinversion axis and its associated with symmetry operations are distinct from those resulting from a 6-fold reflection axis.

 Three dimensions

 In 3 dimensions, improper rotation is equivalently defined as a combination of rotation about an axis and inversion in a point on the axis.
 For this reason it is also called a rotoinversion or rotary inversion.
 The two definitions are equivalent because rotation by an angle θ followed by reflection is the same transformation as rotation by θ + 180° followed by inversion (taking the point of inversion to be in the plane of reflection).
 In both definitions, the operations commute.

 A three-dimensional symmetry that has only one fixed point is necessarily an improper rotation.

 An improper rotation of an object thus produces a rotation of its mirror image.
 The axis is called the rotation-reflection axis.
 This is called an n-fold improper rotation if the angle of rotation, before or after reflexion, is 360°/n (where n must be even).
 There are several different systems for naming individual improper rotations: